Recovering Structured Data From Superimposed Non-Linear Measurements: Conclusion and Outlook

 \section{Conclusion and Outlook}

 Regarding our initial problem statements from Section~\ref{sec:intro}, we have shown that recovery from superimposed, non-linearly distorted observations \eqref{eq:intro:measurements} is already feasible by applying simple convex estimators of Lasso-type, which do not require any additional domain knowledge.
 The statistical analysis of our main results, Theorem~\ref{thm:results:direct} and Theorem~\ref{thm:results:lifting}, provides detailed answers to the issues of \ref{question:intro:samplecomplexity}--\ref{question:intro:nodecount}, indicating that each of our two approaches comes along with its specific up- and downsides: While the direct method (Algorithm~\ref{algo:direct}) has advantages with respect to sample complexity and efficiency, the lifting method (Algorithm~\ref{algo:lifting}) can handle more challenging model situations, such as blind sensor calibration.
 From a practical perspective, these findings may be relevant to the application of wireless sensor networks, for which these points can be translated into economical aspects like quality, efficiency, and time budget.
-Apart from that, it has turned out in Section~\ref{sec:extensions} that the scope of our results is not just limited to sparse source estimation from Gaussian observations, but naturally extends to sub-Gaussian distributions, general convex constraints as well as sophisticated (hybrid) measurement designs.
+Apart from that, it has turned out in Section~\ref{sec:extensions} that the scope of our results is not just limited to sparse source estimation from Gaussian observations, but can be extended to sub-Gaussian distributions (with the price of an asymptotic bias of the estimators), general convex constraints as well as more involved (hybrid) measurement designs.